cnpcommon/agilesurvey/README.md

 ---

+## I have added a HomeAction class that implements home.wss.
+## Please implement all the dash board related logic in the HomeAction class
+---

+---

 ## Please use the following in your project setup to avoid any
 ## workspace related issue.
 ## Rename/Duplicate existing JDK to "sdk" and use that in